Hidrotic ectodermal dysplasia in Adult

 54209007 – Hidrotic ectodermal dysplasia

-- Pachyonychia congenita – Can have dystrophic nails with distal elevation of nail plate, usually affecting all 20 nails.
-Absence of hyperkeratosis and hair changes will eliminate this condition.
+- Pachyonychia congenita – Dystrophic nails with distal elevation of nail plate, usually affecting all 20 nails.
+Absence of palmoplantar hyperkeratosis and hair changes differentiates this from HED.

-- Howel-Evans syndrome – Weight-bearing palmoplantar keratoderma.
-Patients will lack nail and hair changes.
+- Howel-Evans syndrome – Palmoplantar keratoderma.
+Patients will lack the nail and hair changes.